Updated: Sep 15

 Then, 2018 came....and everything accelerated for many student-athletes in Baton Rouge...the stars aligned:

-We had the perfect coach, who'd recruited a large array of mega-stars in the class of 2016 and 2017 (Clyde, superstar wideout Ja'Marr Chase, Justin himself, Thaddeus Moss, Ed Ingram, Austin Deculus, Lloyd, Delpit, Chaisson, Queen, Jacob Phillips, Jontre Kirklin and more);
+We had the right coach at the right time, a coach who'd recruited a large array of mega-stars in the class of 2016 and 2017 (Clyde, superstar wideout Ja'Marr Chase, Justin himself, Thaddeus Moss, Ed Ingram, Austin Deculus, Lloyd Cushenberry, Grant Delpit, K'Lavon Chaisson, Patrick Queen, Jacob Phillips and more);

 The LSU Standard of Performance....nothing else would be acceptable...

-To hammer all of this home...to reinforce exactly what kinda football juggernaut we had on our hands in Baton Rouge all along....we finally sealed the quarterback to go along with the stunning package when Joe Burrow signed on the same day the Grey Ghost passed away in May 2018.
+To hammer all of this home...to reinforce exactly what kinda football juggernaut LSU always had on their hands....we finally sealed the quarterback to go along with the stunning package of skill position talent.

-Jefferson, as a freshman, lost on the sidelines at LSU...destined to be the butt of every "who's that?
-Oh, Jordan Jefferson's little brother" comment from Kirk Herbstreit for life, grew in stature, size and football IQ, gained eternal friendships as well as on-field chemistry with fellow teammates, especially when Ja'Marr Chase, Terrace Marshall and Joe Burrow arrived.
+As a freshman, lost on the sidelines at LSU...destined to be the butt of every "who's that?
+Oh, Jordan Jefferson's little brother" comment from Kirk Herbstreit for life, Jefferson now grew in stature, size and football IQ, gained eternal friendships as well as on-field chemistry with fellow teammates, especially when Ja'Marr Chase, Terrace Marshall and Joe Burrow arrived.

 Now, every position coach on the 2018-2019 LSU Tigers squad (more or less the same core players and staff) became a juggernaut.

-We also endured horrific luck in 2018, losing to Texas A&M in 7 OT 74-72 after an atrocity of refereeing decisions kept A&M in the game, our exhausted Tigers giving everything for a victory which was taken from them......but there were fabulous signs of growth all around, especially concerning our offense...notably for Justin out wide:
+We also endured horrific luck in 2018, losing to Texas A&M in a 7 Overtime 74-72 loss, the defeat following an atrocity of refereeing decisions which kept A&M in the game......but there were fabulous signs of growth all around, especially concerning our offense...notably for Justin out wide:

 Jefferson's production trended higher and higher, grabbing two 100+ yard games, another pair in the 90s, two multi-TD games, and a trio of 80+ yard receiving days...but he was gaining even more space and precise timing with Joe as the season wound down...yards, touchdowns and yards per catch all increasing rapidly once Ja'Marr Chase's PCL strain became nothing more than a memory (the freshman sensation living up to his own 5-star billing during the final 4 game stretch).